qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   "exclude" : ["qx.util.*"]

 Classes specified through the *exclude* key are excluded from the job processing, e.g. from the generated build output.
-The class specifiers can include simple wildcards like "qx.util.*" denoting class id's matching this pattern, including those from sub-name spaces.
+The class specifiers can include simple wildcards like ``"qx.util.*"`` denoting class id's matching this pattern, including those from sub-name spaces.

+A leading ``=`` in front of a class specifier (like in ``"=qx.util.*"``) means to also remove all  dependencies of the specified classes from the build, irrespective of whether they are required by other classes as well.
+So this will create builds that are no longer self-contained, and will break at runtime unless the required classes are provided otherwise.

 .. _pages/tool/generator/generator_config_ref#export: